-During site visits to Segment 9, a few possible landscaping needs were identified, and therefore the Certificate Holders will, on completion of construction of all segments of the Project, provide an assessment of the need for landscape improvements (CC 89a).
+The Certificate Holders will, on completion of construction of all segments of the Project, provide an assessment for of the need for landscape improvements (CC 89a).
 If deemed necessary, these improvements may include vegetation planting, earthwork, or installed features to screen or landscape with respect to road crossings, residential areas, parks, and highways.
 Additionally, if deemed necessary, the Certificate Holders will prepare plans for any visual mitigation such as removal, rearrangement, and supplementation of existing landscape improvements or planting (CC 89b).
 If needed, the Certificate Holders will consult with DPS Staff on the content and execution of their landscape improvement assessment, resultant landscaping plan specifications, and materials list (CC 89c).
 The Certificate Holders will assure the reduction or elimination of net storm water runoff within or immediately adjacent to the Construction Zone and any contribution to sources of non-point pollution resulting from the finished condition (CC89d).
 If deemed necessary, the assessment and plans for landscaping improvements will be submitted to DPS staff within one year of the date the Project is placed in service (CC 89e).